 This list is carefully curated by the limited staff of Lucy's Love Bus.
 If you would like your organization to be added to this list, you must offer FREE care or resources to pediatric cancer patients or their families.
 If your organization fits that criteria, please complete the request form below.
 We reserve the right to determine which resources are added to this page, and will add approved resources/organizations to this page in 3-5 business days.
-We may not be able to respond to all submissions; please check this page 3-5 business days after submitting your request to see if your suggestion was added if it fits our criteria.
+We may not be able to respond to all submissions; please check this page 3-5 business days after submitting your request to see if your suggestion was added if it fits our criteria and we again thank you for your understanding if it is not added.
 We do not pay for content or collaborations.